Turkey in NATO: Controversy

 Turkey's actions over the past decade have sparked significant controversy within NATO.
 Key points of contention include its purchase of Russian S-400 air defense systems, sustained energy and economic ties with Russia and China, independent military operations in Syria and Iraq, and military threats against NATO members and allies.
 These actions have consistently caused friction and raised concerns among other NATO members and allies due to Turkey's violations of NATO's principles.

 In December 2020, the Trump administration imposed sanctions on Turkey due to its acquisition of the Russian S-400 missile system.
 This $2.5 billion deal, brokered in 2017 between Turkish President Recep Tayyip Erdoğan and Russian President Vladimir Putin, was viewed as a threat to NATO's security and the operational integrity of the F-35 program.
 Despite repeated US offers to sell the Patriot missile system instead, Turkey proceeded with the S-400 purchase, resulting in its removal from the F-35 program and the imposition of sanctions under the Countering America's Adversaries Through Sanctions Act.
 The sanctions targeted Turkey's Presidency of Defense Industries and its top officials, freezing assets and imposing visa restrictions.

 In December 2022, Erdoğan threatened to strike the Greek capital of Athens with ballistic missiles.
 In a speech, he revealed that Turkey had begun producing its own short-range ballistic missiles, which he claimed were "frightening the Greeks."
 Erdogan stated, "(The Greeks) say 'It can hit Athens.'
 Of course, it will.
 If you don't stay calm, if you try to buy things from the United States and other places (to arm) the islands, a country like Turkey ... has to do something."
 In response, Greek Foreign Minister Nikos Dendias condemned the threats, describing them as "unacceptable and universally condemnable" and likened Erdogan's behavior to "North Korean attitudes."
 Dendias emphasized that such actions should not be part of NATO.

 In July 2024, Erdoğan threatened to invade Israel, stating that Turkey might intervene as it had previously done in Libya and Nagorno-Karabakh.
 Erdoğan's threats, which followed a series of anti-Israel comments made by him in the past, came during a speech praising Turkey's defense industry and amidst escalating tensions between Israel and Hezbollah.
 Dutch politician Geert Wilders condemned Erdoğan's statements and called for Turkey's removal from NATO.
 Again in 2025, then Erdoğan called for Israel to be destroyed.
 Israel's Foreign Minister Gideon Sa'ar responded and said that “the dictator has revealed his antisemitic face.

+In July 2026, foreign policy analyst Steven A. Cook wrote that "If Turkey wanted to become a member of NATO now instead of in 1952, it would not meet the criteria on democracy, rule of law, and human rights."
+However, Portugal was a founding member of NATO under dictatorship of António de Oliveira Salazar.